smithy-lang/smithy/docs/source/spec/language-specification.rst

        @documentation("    Foo\n        Baz\n    Bar\n")

-If the closing delimiter is moved to the right of the content, then is has no bearing on the common whitespace prefix.
+If the closing delimiter is moved to the right of the content, then it has no bearing on the common whitespace prefix.
 The common whitespace prefix in the following example is visualized using "." to represent spaces: